 Thus, I introduced the graphing sheet.
 (Printable below).
 After explaining the components of a graph, I transferred the cubes onto the sheet, one by one, demonstrating exactly what I wanted the students to do on their own.

-Corinne is three and this activity suited her abilities well.
+My youngest students are three and this activity suited their abilities well.
 I love doing activities where students can manipulate materials.
-Here Corinne insisted on stacking each color together before pulling them apart again to graph them.
-This was ok.
-But, a problem with using mathematical manipulatives is that is makes it difficult to send work home to parents.
+Here one student insisted on stacking each color together before pulling them apart again to graph them.
+This was OK.
+But, a problem with using mathematical manipulatives is that it makes it difficult to send work home to parents.

 Answer: pre-cut unifix sized squares out of construction paper and invite your students to glue a paper square down for each unifix cube on their graphing sheet.
 You can also have your students color in each corresponding square on the graph.

-Above William replaces each cube he removes with the same colored paper square, thus recording exactly what his graph looked like when it was all unifix cubes.
+Above a student replaces each cube he removes with the same colored paper square, thus recording exactly what his graph looked like when it was all unifix cubes.
 This activity of recording by replacing took a bit of practice for some of my students, where I asked to check their work before they glued anything, but the math concepts abound.

 Now, this is not to say that every math activity needs something to take home to parents.
 We do lots of graphing activities on a regular basis, but not every activity results in a sheet to put up on the fridge.
 Just sometimes.
-Overall this lesson took about a half an hour.
+Overall this lesson took about half an hour.
 If graphing is a newer concept for your preschooler, you may want to consider practicing with the unifix cubes several times before doing the transferring portion of the activity.